Pearl Primus: Background

 Born in Port of Spain, Trinidad, Pearl Primus was two years old when she moved with her parents, Edward Primus and Emily Jackson, to New York City in 1921.
 In 1940, Primus received her bachelor's degree from Hunter College in biology and pre-medical science.
 As a graduate student in biology, she realized that her dreams of becoming a medical researcher would be unfulfilled, due to racial discrimination at the time that imposed limitations on jobs in the science field for people of color.
 Because of society's limitations, Primus was unable to find a job as a laboratory technician and she could not fund herself through medical school, so she picked up odd jobs.
 Eventually Primus sought help from the National Youth Administration and they gave her a job working backstage in the wardrobe department for America Dances.
 Once a spot became available for a dancer, Primus was hired as an understudy, thus beginning her first theatrical experience.
-Pearl discovered her innate gift for movement, and she was quickly recognized for her abilities.
+She discovered her innate gift for movement, and she was quickly recognized for her abilities.
 Within a year, Primus auditioned and won a scholarship for the New Dance Group, a left-wing school and performance company located on the Lower East Side of New York City.